• Menu

 • Ideal Location: Steveston Village is conveniently located just 30 minutes south of downtown Vancouver, making it an easy and accessible starting point for your whale-watching adventure.
 You can pair your tour with a day spent exploring the area’s sites, attractions and museums.

-• The Abundance of Wildlife: Steveston is located at the mouth of the Fraser River, which is known for its abundance of wildlife – more rural than Vancouver harbour.
-This makes it easier to spot seals, sea lions, and bald eagles.
+• The Abundance of Wildlife: Steveston is located at the mouth of the Fraser River and is known for its abundance of wildlife.
+This makes spotting seals, sea lions, and bald eagles easier than in the more urban Vancouver Harbour.

-• Accessibility to the Grounds: Steveston is an hour closer to the area’s most bountiful whale-watching grounds (as opposed to top Vancouver whale watching tours from Granville Island).
+• Accessibility to the Grounds: Steveston is an hour closer to the area’s most bountiful whale-watching grounds than tours offered from Granville Island.
 This means more time spent at sea looking for whales than commuting.

-What You’ll See on Steveston Whale Watching Tours
+What You’ll See on Richmond Whale Watching Tours

 Let’s get to the fun part: what you can expect to see while whale watching in Richmond/Steveston.

-With this Steveston whale watching tour you’ll board a semi-enclosed boat called the Explorathor II, a massive zodiac that’s built for speed and comfort.
+With this Steveston whale-watching tour you’ll board a semi-enclosed boat called the Explorathor II, a vessel built for speed and comfort.

 Here, you’ll have the chance to see the whales from the upper observation deck or stay low with their floor-to-ceiling windows.

-This 3 to 5 hour tour sets out with the goal to see orcas and humpbacks in the wild.
-Along the way you’ll also see dolphins, porpoises, seals, sea lions, bald eagles, and more.
+This 3 to 5-hour tour sets out to see orcas and humpbacks in the wild.
+Along the way, you’ll also see dolphins, porpoises, seals, sea lions, bald eagles, and more.

-You’re also riding with tour guides and naturists who will answer any questions you have.
+You’re also riding with tour guides and naturists who will answer any of your questions.

-All of the boats are certified by Transport Canada and are regulated to be safe for the environment, animals included.
+All boats are certified by Transport Canada and regulated to be safe for the environment, animals included.

 They also give you a 100% whale sighting guarantee.
 Don’t see one?
 You get free tickets to come back another day.